Well!

 Well I just spent my last one-hundred dollars

-God I'll pay my bill again
+God I'll pay my bail again

 Oh, how I just don't care.